 A look at the risk of musculoskeletal disorders and how the science of ergonomics can help

-I had an emotional conversation with a very young farmer (not even 30 years old) who had to leave their job and farming due to disabling back pain associated with a musculoskeletal disorder.
-They had worked a position that required long repetitive tasks, at the time they had not known about the danger of musculoskeletal disorders associated with their job or the ergonomic practices that could have prevented them.
+I had an emotional conversation with a very young farmer (not even 30 years old) who had to leave farming due to disabling back pain associated with a musculoskeletal disorder.
+The farmer had worked in a position that required long repetitive tasks and had not known about the danger of musculoskeletal disorders associated with the job or the ergonomic practices that could have prevented them.

-Now, you may be thinking - the physical stresses listed sound just like a job description for most farm labor.
-Even as I sit to write this I am nursing a tweaked shoulder from a particularly vigorous weed whacking venture on my farm.
+Now, you may be thinking that the physical stresses listed sound just like a job description for most farm labor.
+Even as I write this, I am nursing a tweaked shoulder from a particularly vigorous weed whacking venture on my farm.
 The good news, as reported by the National Institute for Occupational Safety and Health, is that musculoskeletal disorders are preventable.
 There are tangible steps we can take to reduce the risk of musculoskeletal disorders on the farm and ergonomics plays a leading role.

 What is ergonomics?

 You may have heard about an ergonomic car seat or keyboard, but there is more to it than the design of products.
 Ergonomics is an applied science that aims to learn about human abilities and limitations.
 It applies those ergonomic principles to design workplaces, equipment and systems, so that they fit the people who use them.